arabhyaWorks/Sanchayan/README.md

-# React Native Starter Package
+# Sanchayan : React Native starter package

-This starter package is designed to save you time setting up a new React Native project.
+Sanchayan is starter package is designed to save you time setting up a new React Native project.
 It comes with several commonly used dependencies pre-integrated, so you can clone the repository and get started right away.

 ## Features